brendanstec/analyze_portfolio_1/README.md

 This code returns the expected annual return and standard deviation of a portfolio.
 The main function analyze_portfolio() takes in
 3 arguments as strings: filename, startmonth, and endmonth.
 The filename must be in csv format and is built around the formatting of
 Morgan Stanley's default portfolio holdings output.
 Future updates to this code will allow for a more generalized formatting.
-See the format.csv file for a clear example of how to format this file.
+See the format_example.csv file for a clear example of how to format this file.